oracle/javavscode/README.md

  * **Sharing notebooks:**
     * Share as `.ijnb` files for use with the Oracle Java extension.
     * Rename with a `.ipynb` extension for viewing in other IDEs, such as Jupyter.
-* Download the [sample notebooks](https://github.com/oracle/javavscode/blob/main/samples/notebooks) and open them in VSCode to get started.
+* Download the [sample notebooks](https://github.com/oracle/javavscode/blob/main/samples/notebooks) and open them in VS Code to get started.

 ### Java Notebooks for Java Projects
  * Document Java projects with interactive Java notebooks.